SathyaBhat/sathyasays.com/content/posts/2022-05-lbr-gbr-zero-downtime.md

 ### Latent issues

-For some time now, we'd get sporadic reports about LBR not being entirely accurate and routing being deterministic.
-One of the teams reached out to us to migrate their existing LBR records to GBR.
+For some time now, we'd been getting sporadic reports about LBR not working as expected and some requests were being served from a region that is worse off(purely looking at latency).
+To improve these latencies, one of the teams reached out to us to migrate their existing LBR records to GBR.

 And that's where I come in - this came up during my on-call shift.
 As part of the on-call process, the on-call engineer on shift also handles support requests that were escalated to us.
 For a LBR record, for each domain, we create multiple records with each record pointing to a load balancer in a different region.
 For GBR, a record needs to be created to map each country or continent to a load balancer in the desired target region.
 So assuming you'd want to route a request from each continent, you'd end up creating 8 records - a record for each continent plus a default record.
-Since a record is created mapping each continent, you might wonder what is the need for the default record.
+Since a record is created mapping each continent, you might wonder why do we need a default record.
 [Route 53 documentation states](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html#routing-policy-geo) that not all IPs would contain geolocation info, and if it receives a DNS request from a location that it cannot identify, Route 53 would return a "no answer".
 To prevent these errors, a default record is created that maps to our largest region.

 Now if creating 8 records for a domain was not painful enough, I had to do them for 10 domains, for dev & stage (and later prod) which meant that if I were to do manually via Route 53 console, that's about a 160 records. if you've used the new Route 53 console, you'd know the pain - it gets incredibly slow, especially if you have a lot of records.